This easy recipe for Crockpot BBQ Chicken makes amazing slow cooker pulled chicken for a weeknight dinner.

 Reheat the shredded BBQ chicken in the microwave or on the stovetop in a pan.

 Ways to use leftover crockpot shredded BBQ chicken

 Besides sandwiches, you can make the following pulled BBQ chicken dishes:

 ● Add it to a rice bowl with corn, black beans, shredded lettuce, and tomatoes.
 Add more BBQ sauce.

-It’ll be similar to this Crock-Pot Mexican Shredded Chicken with Black Beans & Corn recipe.
+It’ll be similar to this Easy Slow Cooker Mexican Shredded Chicken Recipe.

 ● Make a shredded BBQ chicken taco with shredded lettuce or cabbage, salsa, guacamole, and Greek yogurt.